chandru0777/Iris-Flower-Prediction/README.md

-echo "# Iris Flask ML App
+# Iris Flask ML App
 This is a Flask web application that predicts the Iris flower species using a Machine Learning model trained on the Iris dataset.

 ## Features